kjaymiller/kjaymiller/content/switching-to-pytailwindcss.md

 image: https://kjaymiller.azureedge.net/media/pytailwindcss.png
 ---

-I often use [TailwindCSS] for my web project and this often means that wind up with a package.json and lock-file just for tailwind.
+I often use [TailwindCSS](https://tailwindcss.com) for my web project and this often means that wind up with a package.json and lock-file just for tailwind.

-My Cohost on [Python Community News] showed me [pytailwindcss].
+My Cohost on [Python Community News](https://pythoncommunitynews.com) showed me [pytailwindcss](https://pypi.org/project/pytailwindcss/).

 This will be a short post as pytailwindcss is the standalone tailwind CLI but available through pip.